Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Introduction

 Reduction of drag and oscillating lift forces from flow over a bluff body is desirable in many engineering applications to conserve energy, reduce material costs, and lower fatigue-induced stresses on a structure.
-Towards this goal, various passive flow control methods have been implemented such as the addition of surface roughness, ridges, and helical strakes to an otherwise smooth surface \citep{zhang_numerical_2016,choi_control_2008}, in many instances designed for a specific application.
-Another potential solution is the bio-inspired design from the unique undulated geometry of seal whiskers, which is shown to dramatically reduce drag and oscillating lift forces when compared to a smooth cylinder \citep{hanke_harbor_2010,witte_wake_2012,hans_whisker-like_2013}.
+Towards this goal, various passive flow control methods have been implemented such as the addition of surface roughness, ridges, and helical strakes to an otherwise smooth surface \cite{zhang_numerical_2016,choi_control_2008}, in many instances designed for a specific application.
+Another potential solution is the bio-inspired design based on the unique undulated geometry of seal whiskers, which is shown to dramatically reduce drag and oscillating lift forces when compared to a smooth cylinder \cite{hanke_harbor_2010,witte_wake_2012,hans_whisker-like_2013}.
 This research focuses on the vortex structures and turbulent mechanisms within the wake of the seal whisker-inspired undulated cylinder and examines the influence of undulation wavelength on force reduction.

-Understanding the flow over a smooth circular cylinder and geometric modifications continues to be important \citep{townsend_momentum_1949,bloor_measurements_1966,roshko_perspectives_1993,williamson_vortex_1996,yan_study_2021,mao_spanwise_2021,li_numerical_2020}.
-Passive flow control to reduce forces on the body often involves geometric modifications to energize the boundary layer such as increased surface roughness, trip wires or other surface variations.
-Such disruptions to the geometry along the spanwise direction can break up the nominally two-dimensional wake structures that are primarily responsible for large force fluctuations \citep{choi_control_2008}.
-In their computational work, \citet{zhang_numerical_2016} compared several shape-modified circular cylinders with passive flow control including ridged, O-ringed, linear wavy, and sinusoidal wavy cylinders at $\Rey=5000$.
+Understanding the flow over a smooth circular cylinder and geometric modifications continues to be important \cite{townsend_momentum_1949,bloor_measurements_1966,roshko_perspectives_1993,williamson_vortex_1996,yan_study_2021,mao_spanwise_2021,li_numerical_2020}.
+Disruptions to the geometry along the spanwise direction can break up the nominally two-dimensional wake structures that are primarily responsible for large force fluctuations \cite{choi_control_2008}.
+In their computational work, Zhang et al. \cite{zhang_numerical_2016} compared several shape-modified circular cylinders with passive flow control including ridged, O-ringed, linear wavy, and sinusoidal wavy cylinders at $\Rey=5000$.
 Only the linear wavy and sinusoidal wavy cylinders appreciably reduced lift and drag forces, and they hypothesized that the wavy cylinder topography modified the free shear layers and stabilized the wake.